fullcontact/identity-resolution-interview-public/README_BRADS_INSTRUCTIONS.md

 For Output 2, if we treat the groups/arrays of strings in Records as a `Set` that is _keyed_ to the IDs present in that set, we can `ReduceByKey` pretty effectively with logical OR (`|`) to get what we need.

+## Important Assumptions

+Here are several things I assumed when coding up my solution:

+* The client doesn't care about query result/output ordering;
+* The client is okay with not receiving any output at all when a query ID matches up with no record IDs;
+* The client hasn't specified a certain number of partitions they want their result set in

+Any of these could be fixed rather simply, but I figured (with the state of the code as-is), it'd be easier to retain these assumptions _for now_ (we can talk about this during discussion).

 ## Acknowledgements

 So I'm definitely not the strongest Scala/Spark programmer, but I had fun hacking this together!
 I _tried_ to do this in a way that avoided driver node collections whenever possible, but I may still be running more shuffles than I need to.